Note to Media

 We designed a selection process that is fair, open, and transparent.
 In the first round, evaluation panels of external judges review and score proposals using a common rubric.
 Based on those reviews, up to ten semi-finalists will be asked to provide further details about their proposals and to show engagement with targeted communities.
 The semi-finalists will also receive technical assistance from an expert team that will assess and advise plans for implementation of the proposed solution.
 From this group, a smaller number of finalists are selected.
 Selection of the final award recipient rests with MacArthur’s Board of Directors.

-Information about the next round of the 100&Change competition will be made available in late 2018.
+Information about the next round of the 100&Change competition will be made available in early 2019.

 Our measurement and evaluation of the grant will be determined after the selection process is completed.
 The recipient of the 100&Change grant will be asked to identify specific milestones to assess progress toward the implementation of the proposed solution and whether solution is having the anticipated impact.